When is local search both effective and efficient?: Introduction

 \section{Introduction}

-Local search is popular in combinatorial optimisation~\cite{LocalSearch_Book1,LocalSearch_Book3,LocalSearch_Book2,LocalSearchCO_Thesis}.
-Such algorithms start at an initial assignment and successively move to better adjacent assignments until no further improvement is possible.
-As with all algorithms that we analyze, we can ask about their effectiveness (``did we find a \textit{good} solution?'') and efficiency (``did we find it \textit{quickly}?'').
-Often, we do not know the precise answers to these questions, but still choose to use local search.\footnote{ Sometimes local search is chosen because it is easy to implement.
+Local search algorithms start at an initial assignment and successively move to better adjacent assignments until no further improvement is possible.
+As with all algorithms, we can ask about their effectiveness (``did we find a \textit{good} solution?'') and efficiency (``did we find it \textit{quickly}?'').
+Often, we do not know the precise answers to these questions, but still choose to use local search in combinatorial optimisation~\cite{LocalSearch_Book1,LocalSearch_Book4,LocalSearch_Book3,LocalSearch_Book2,LocalSearchCO_Thesis}.\footnote{ Sometimes local search is chosen because it is easy to implement.
 If we do not expect any algorithm to be effective and efficient on all inputs -- say for \NP-hard combinatorial optimization problems -- then why not choose an algorithm that will take less effort to implement and maintain?
 At other times, local search is forced on us.
 If we want to understand the evolution of biological systems~\cite{evoPLS,KazThesis} or of social systems in business~\cite{businessLandscape,orgBehavOrig} and economics~\cite{AlgoEconSurvey}, or even just energy-minimization in physical systems, then we need to study the effectiveness and efficiency of the local search algorithms followed by nature. } In practice, local search seems to efficiently find effective solutions.
 But practice is not theory.

-As theorists, we can view combinatorial optimization problems as implicitly defining \emph{fitness landscapes} that combine the numeric structure of the `fitness' function to be maximized with the combinatorial structure of which assignments are `adjacent'~\cite{repCP}.
-Since local search algorithms stop at local peaks in these fitness landscapes, many ask: ``when are local peaks global?''.
-In cases where local peaks are not global: ``how can such `bad' peaks be escaped or avoided?''.
-And if they cannot be escaped: `` Are these peaks `good enough'?''.
-Much theoretical work on local search has asked these sort of questions of effectiveness~\cite{LocalSearch_Book1,LocalSearch_Book3}.